Reda-Yh/Todos_Goals_express.js_mongodb/README.md

-# Application MERN Stack de Gestion d'Objectifs
+# MERN Stack Goal Management Application

 ## About
 Define your goals by signing up and logging in through a platform built with Express.js and MongoDB, and experience it through a frontend crafted with React.js.